braver/programmingfonts/blog.md

 > "The Latin Modern fonts are derived from the famous Computer Modern fonts designed by Donald E. Knuth and described in Volume E of his Computers & Typesetting series."
 [...](http://www.gust.org.pl/gust/projects/e-foundry/latin-modern)

 This font has been developed by the Polish TeX Users Group (GUST).
-It supports both diacritical and mathematical characters.
+They paid specific attention to both diacritical and mathematical characters.
 If you really need extended math support there's even an Latin Modern Math font to help you out.
-It features subtle serifs, great coverage (734 glyphs), and wonderful light and italic styles.
+Latin Modern Mono features subtle serifs, great coverage (734 glyphs), and wonderful light and italic styles.

 2002, latex, serif